commonsmachinery/copyrdf-addon/README.md

 Copy metadata and images
 ------------------------

-When an image has metadata, it's context menu now has two new
+When an image has metadata, it's context menu now has a new menu item:
-items:

-* Copy image metadata
-* Copy image with metadata

-The first item extract the metadata and puts is RDF/XML on the clipboard.
-It can then be pasted into e.g. a text editor.

-The second item puts both the image and the RDF/XML on the clipboard.
+"Copy image with credits".
+This extract the metadata and puts both the image and the RDF/XML on the clipboard.
 An application that supports this format of data can paste both the image and the metadata into another document, and use the metadata to e.g. create an automatic credit line.

 An application that doesn't use the metadata will still be able to paste the image itself.

-The page context menu can also have two additional menu items:

-* Copy page metadata
-* Copy main image with metadata.
+The page context menu can also have an additional menu items called "Copy main image with credits".
+This is available when the addon can determine that a particular image is the "main" image, e.g. on a Flickr photo page.
+This is mainly useful on some web sites where the image may be difficult to click on to get the context menu.

+There are two additional metadata menu items that are mostly useful to developers, so they must be explicitly enabled in the preferences for the addon.
+When enabled, "Copy image metadata" and "Copy page metadata" can be used to copy all metadata for an image or on the page as a whole as RDF/XML to the clipboard as regular text.
+It can then be pasted into e.g. a text editor for further study.

 ### Limitations